Czech Republic Food Guide

 Essential food safety information to help you enjoy Czech Republic's cuisine safely and confidently.

-Tap water is generally safe to drink in Czech Republic, but bottled water is readily available and preferred by some.
+Tap water is safe to drink across the Czech Republic, though bottled water is easy to find if you prefer it.

-Wash produce with clean water to remove pesticides and bacteria.
+Washing produce under clean water removes most surface pesticides and bacteria.

 Dietary Options